bansallab/asnr/Networks/Reptilia/desert_tortoise_asynchronous_burrow_sharing/Readme.md

 **Edge weight type**| unweighted
 **Time span of data collection**| 8 months
-**Time resolution of data collection**| real time **Citation**| Sah, Pratha, et al./n "Inferring social structure and its drivers from refuge use in the desert tortoise, a relatively solitary species./n" Behavioral Ecology and Sociobiology 70./n8 (2016): 1277-1289./n
+**Time resolution of data collection**| real time **Citation**| Sah, Pratha, et al.
+ "Inferring social structure and its drivers from refuge use in the desert tortoise, a relatively solitary species.
+" Behavioral Ecology and Sociobiology 70.
+8 (2016): 1277-1289.